kubernetes/enhancements/keps/sig-api-machinery/00xx-admission-webhooks-to-ga.md

 ## Risks and Mitigations

-The features proposed in this KEP are low risk and mostly bug fixes or new features.
-There is a small risk to the existing features.
-Exceptions are re-running plugins that may affect some webhooks specially if they are not idempotent.
-An opt-in mechanism is being considered for this and listed as an open question in next section.
+The features proposed in this KEP are low risk and mostly bug fixes or new features that should have little to no risk on existing features.

 ## Graduation Criteria